DPSCD Go Green Challenge

 The DPSCD Go Green Challenge (GGC) is a youth-driven sustainability competition among district schools that engages students in STEM projects designed to make their homes, schools, and communities more sustainable – for everyone.
 The program is free and open to any DPSCD school, grades K-12.

 The GGC was launched in Fall 2012 as a voluntary opportunity for schools to reduce their energy costs and share in the savings.
-Last year 47 schools completed over 800 greening projects – saving DPS $300,000 in utility costs and earning $30,000 in awards and prizes for schools.
-Over 4 years the program has saved over $1,500,000 and awarded $105,000 back to schools.
+Last year 53 schools completed over 500 greening projects – earning $21,000 in awards and prizes for schools.
+Over the past 5 years the program has saved over $1,700,000 and awarded $112,000 back to schools.
 Recognizing that going green is more than just energy conservation, this year the DPSCD Go Green Challenge continues to include projects on water conservation, recycling, and gardening.
 As a result, the program has provided a platform for teachers to engage their students in STEM projects that empower students and unlock their leadership potential!

 In this challenge, students take the lead in developing a community-based sustainability project.
 Over the course of their project, students will: